 Taking Out Student Loans

-If you can’t make up the full cost of tuition and living expenses through saving, scholarships, or sponsorships, you could also take out student loans.
-You might first consider borrowing from the federal government, because those loans offer relatively low interest rates, certain protections, and flexible student loan repayment options .
+If you can’t make up the full cost of tuition and living expenses through saving, scholarships, or sponsorships, borrowing student loans is another option.
+You might first consider borrowing from the federal government, certain borrower protections, and flexible student loan repayment options .

-To apply, you’d fill out a Free Application for Federal Student Aid (FAFSAⓇ) online just like you did during your undergraduate years.
+To apply, you’d fill out a Free Application for Federal Student Aid (FAFSA®) online just like you did during your undergraduate years.
 (Research the deadline for your state to make sure you’re applying on time.)
-And just like for your bachelor’s degree, your school will decide the maximum you’re able to take out in loans each year, but you don’t have to take out the full amount.
+The school you attend will determine the maximum you’re able to take out in loans each year, but you don’t have to take out the full amount.
 You might choose to only borrow as much as you need, since you’ll have to pay this money back later—with interest, of course.

-As a graduate student, you’re likely eligible for Direct Unsubsidized Loans (up to $20,500 each year) and Direct PLUS Loans.
+Graduate students are generally eligible for Direct Unsubsidized Loans (up to $20,500 each year) or Direct PLUS Loans.
 Neither of these loans is awarded based on financial need.

-The Direct Unsubsidized Loan will have a six-month grace period after you graduate in which you won’t have to make principal payments (remember, interest still accrues).
+The Direct Unsubsidized Loan will have a six-month grace period after graduation in which you won’t have to make principal payments (remember, interest still accrues).
 The Direct PLUS loan doesn’t have a grace

 period , so principal payments are due as soon as you earn your degree.